-† Unless otherwise noted.
-Section 8 refers to the Section 8 New Construction/Substantial Rehabilitation Program.

-(i) SONYMA Insurance is for fifty (50%) percent of the Mortgage Loan for this Development.

-(ii) SONYMA Insurance is for ninety-five (95%) percent of the Mortgage Loan for this Development.

-(iii) SONYMA Insurance is for one-hundred (100%) percent of the Mortgage Loan for this Development.

-(1) REMIC Insurance is for twenty (20%) percent of the Mortgage Loan for this Development.

-(2) REMIC Insurance is for twenty-five (25%) percent of the Mortgage Loan for this Development.

-(3) REMIC Insurance is for fifty (50%) percent of the Mortgage Loan for this Development.

-(4) REMIC Insurance is for fifty-one (51%) percent of the Mortgage Loan for this Development.

-(5) The Mortgagor of this Development is regulated by HPD pursuant to the Mitchell-Lama Law.

-(6) The loan amount set forth here represents the portion of each Mortgage Loan that is financed with a portion of the proceeds of the NIBP Series I Bonds in the following amounts: \$17,010,000 for the 55 Pierrepont Street Development, \$19,360,000 for the East River Apartments Development, \$25,440,000 for the Coenview Development, \$25,440,000 for the Greene Avenue Senior Citizens Development, \$16,420,000 for the Haven Plaza Development, \$2,660,000 for the CABS Housing Development, \$22,082,376 for the Kent Village Development, \$2,660,000 for the Kingsbridge Court Development, \$4,630,000 for the Coney Island Commons Development, \$2,160,000 for Courtland Crescent.

-(7) The Mortgagor of this Development is over 90 days delinquent in payment of debt service on this Mortgage Loan due to temporary financial difficulties that are in the process of being cured.

-(8) The Mortgagor of this Development has notified the Corporation of its intention to prepay this mortgage loan.

-(9) The Mortgagor of this Development has prepaid this Mortgage Loan.

-(10) The Mortgagor of this Development has received a Notice of Violation/Default of its 236 Contract from HUD because of its low inspection rating.

-(11) This loan has been restructured as a surplus cash flow note.
-The borrower has prepayed 20.5 months Debt Service at closing; on each anniversary date the borrower will prepay one year of debt service.
-The restructured loan documents provide that in certain limited circumstances and only with the approval of the Comptroller of the City of New York, the debt may be extinguished at the direction of HUD.

-(12) The Mortgage Loan described in the table was acquired with Recoveries of Principal or other payments available under the General Resolution.
-Payments, including Recoveries of Principal, relating to the outstanding Mortgage Loan may be used to redeem Bonds of any Series (except to the extent the Supplemental Resolution for a Series of Bonds prohibits such redemption) or may be deposited in the Bond Proceeds Account or Revenue Account if the Corporation files a Cash Flow Statement with the Trustee.

-(13) This Mortgage Loan is expected to prepay in accordance with the restructuring of this mortgage loan.

-(14) This Mortgage Loan is not included in the 2014 Series B Participant Interest.

-(15) This Mortgage Loan is not included in the 2018 Series B Participant Interest.

-(16) The Mortgages pay an interest rate of 1% and the balance of the interest rate is capitalized.
-These Mortgages are prepayable at any time.

-(17) This project is receiving mortgage assistance.
-See "INTRODUCTION-Recent Developments Regarding COVID-19-Forbearance and Mortgage Relief Program" in Part I of this Official Statement.

-(18) The Corporation has granted forbearance for this loan.
-See "INTRODUCTION-Recent Developments Regarding COVID-19-Forbearance and Mortgage Relief Program" in Part 1 of this Official Statement.
+- † Unless otherwise noted, Section 8 refers to the Section 8 New Construction/Substantial Rehabilitation Program. - (i) SONYMA Insurance is for fifty (50%) percent of the Mortgage Loan for this Development. - (ii) SONYMA Insurance is for ninety-five (95%) percent of the Mortgage Loan for this Development. - (iii) SONYMA Insurance is for one-hundred (100%) percent of the Mortgage Loan for this Development. - (1) REMIC Insurance is for twenty (20%) percent of the Mortgage Loan for this Development. - (2) REMIC Insurance is for twenty-five (25%) percent of the Mortgage Loan for this Development. - (3) REMIC Insurance is for fifty (50%) percent of the Mortgage Loan for this Development.

+(4) REMIC Insurance is for fifty-one (51%) percent of the Mortgage Loan for this Development. - (4) REMIC Insurance is for fifty-one (51%) percent of the Mortgage Loan for this Development.
+(5) The Mortgagor of this Development is regulated by HPD pursuant to the Mitchell-Lama Law. - (6) The loan amount set forth here represents the portion of each Mortgage Loan that is financed with a portion of the Proceeds of the NIBP Series 1 Bonds in the following amounts: - \$17,010,000 for the 55 Pierrepont Street Development, \$19,360,000 for the East River Apartments Development, \$23,440,000 for the Oceanview Development, \$20,882,376 for the Kent Village Development, \$2,660,000 for the Kingsbridge Court Development, \$4,630,000 for the Coney Island Commons Development, \$2,100 for Courtland Crescent. - (7) The Mortgagor of this Development is over 90 days delinquent in payment of debt service on this Mortgage Loan due to temporary financial difficulties that are in the process of being cured. - (8) The Mortgagor of this Development has notified the Corporation of its intention to prepay this mortgage loan. - (9) The Mortgagor of this Development has prepaid this Mortgage Loan. - (10) The Mortgagor of this Development has received a Notice of Violation/Default of its 236 Contract from HUD because of its low inspection rating. - (11) This loan has been restructured loan documents provide that in certain limited circumstances and only with the approval of the Comptroller of the City of New York, the debt may be extinguished at the direction of HUD. - (12) The Mortgage Loan described in the table was acquired with Recoveries of Principal or other payments available under the General Resolution.
+Payments, including Recoveries of Principal, relating to the outstanding Mortgage Loan may be used to redeem Bonds of any Series (except to the extent the Supplemental Resolution for a Series of Bonds prohibits such redemption) or may be deposited in the Bond Proceeds Account or Revenue Account if the Corporation files a Cash Flow Statement with the Trustee. - (13) This Mortgage Loan is expected to prepay in accordance with the restructuring of this mortgage loan. - (14) This Mortgage Loan is not included in the 2014 Series B Participant Interest. - (15) This Mortgage Loan is not included in the 2018 Series B Participant Interest. - (16) The Mortgages pay an interest rate of 1% and the balance of the interest rate is capitalized.
+These Mortgages are prepayable at any time. - (17) This project is receiving mortgage assistance.
+See "INTRODUCTION-Recent Developments Regarding COVID-19-Forbearance and Mortgage Relief Program" in Part I of this Official Statement. - (18) The Corporation has granted forbearance for this loan.
+See "INTRODUCTION-Recent Developments Regarding COVID-19-Forbearance and Mortgage Relief Program" in Part I of this Official Statement. - (19) This Mortgage Loan has prepaid in accordance with the restructuring of this mortgage loan.